Skip to main content

 EXPLORE

-Lace up your walking boots and pull on those chunky knits ready to discover some of the best breathtaking beaches, unspoiled countryside and unique landmarks the south-coast has to offer.
-Take advantage of our pet-friendly ferries and bring your four-legged friend along for a paw-some adventures, heading out on muddy walks and beach strolls together as the white horses gallop atop the waves.
+Lace up your walking boots and pull on those chunky knits ready to discover some of the best beaches, unspoiled countryside and unique landmarks the south-coast has to offer.
+Take advantage of our pet-friendly ferries and bring your four-legged friend along for a paw-some adventures, heading out on muddy walks and beach strolls together.
 Join in with the Island’s own Autumn Walking Festival and take your pick from over 95 guided walks and tours, each led by experts on local history, geography and wildlife.
 With routes ranging in difficulty and incline, you’ll find something for all ages and abilities.
 As part of the Walking Festival you’ll meet likeminded people, reconnect with nature and it’s a great way to learn more about the Isle of Wight’s landscape and heritage.
 The Island is also a superb spot for taking in the ethereal beauty of the cosmos, with significantly lower levels of light pollution than the rest of the UK.
-Crisp, clear autumnal nights are ideal for observing the annual Orionid meteor shower, taking place between 2 October and 7 November - with an average of 40 meteors an hour at its peak on 21 & 22 October!
+Crisp, clear autumnal nights are ideal for observing the Isle of Wight Dark Skies

 FEASTS